 Increasing performance is all about taking the steps necessary to become better in certain areas.
 It can include productivity, working on skills, increased focus and so on.
 But in order to increase performance, you need to know how your employees are feeling and what’s on their mind.

 When we ask people how they’re doing, we often hear people talk about being stuck and they can’t see their way out of their situation, Martin says.
-Or we see people saying they’re adapting, especially in these past two years.
+Or we see people saying they’re adapting.
 And we also have people talk about thriving and doing really well.

 People tend to think about performance from a win or lose type perspective, or all or nothing, or achievements and targets.
 But we find it helpful to reflect on it from a perspective of zero to 100%.
 How are you doing against what you think is possible?
 This is where you can start moving in the right direction and build a growth mindset, both as an individual or as an organisation.

-As an employer, you have a big responsibility in making sure your employees have what they need to feel and perform at their best.
-According to Martin, for a person to create the mindset shift, and allow them to perform closer to 100%, even when under pressure, they need three things:
+As an employer, you have responsibility in making sure your employees have what they need to feel and perform at their best.
+According to Martin, for a person to create the mindset shift, and allow them to perform closer to 100%, even when under pressure, three things are needed:

-At Gazing Performance, they teach their students about mindset shifts through the Red2Blue model.
+At Gazing Performance, they teach mindset shifts through the Red2Blue model.
 This model represents two mindsets, or two heads, a blue and a red one.
 You switch between blue and red depending on where your attention lies.

 One huge shift you need to go through to be able to use the red2blue model, is to make sure you focus on the things you can control.
 The key is to let go of the things you can’t control, and shift your focus towards things within your control.